demisto/content/Packs/AnsibleLinux/Integrations/AnsibleOpenSSL/README.md

 ## Permissions
 Whilst un-privileged Linux user privileges can be used, a SuperUser account is recommended as most commands will require elevated permissions to execute.

+## Privilege Escalation
+Ansible can use existing privilege escalation systems to allow a user to execute tasks as another.
+Different from the user that logged into the machine (remote user).
+This is done using existing privilege escalation tools, which you probably already use or have configured, like sudo, su, or doas.
+Unless you are remoting into the system as root (uid 0) you will need to escalate your privileges to a super user.
+Use the Integration parameters `Escalate Privileges`, `Privilege Escalation Method`, `Privilege Escalation User`, `Privileges Escalation Password` to configure this.

 ## Concurrency
 This integration supports execution of commands against multiple hosts concurrently.
 The `host` parameter accepts a list of addresses, and will run the command in parallel as per the **Concurrency Factor** value.